Spencer-Sch/candide-landing-page/README.md

 # Candide Landing Page

-I'm working to build a clone of the current wix site in HTML/CSS for the start-up candide.site.
+I built a clone of the company's landing page in HTML/CSS.

 Temp host for my clone can be seen here: https://fanciful-hummingbird-900183.netlify.app/ (production version)